Tristan Vautier

-Tristan Vautier (born 22 August 1989) is a French professional racing driver.
+Tristan Philippe Alain Vautier (born 22 August 1989) is a French professional racing driver who is currently competing in the 2025 IMSA SportsCar Championship for Proton Competition and in the 2025 European Le Mans Series for CLX – Pure Rxcing.

 Racing career

 Formula Renault

 Born in Saint-Martin-d'Hères, Isère, Vautier began his career in the French Formula Renault Campus series in 2006, where he finished runner-up.
 He moved up to the main Championnat de France Formula Renault 2.0 series in 2007, finishing fourth, also competing in some events in the Eurocup Formula Renault 2.0, scoring a 2nd and 3rd in Zolder.
 In 2008 the French series was replaced by the West European Cup, in which Vautier finished sixth.

 Formula Palmer Audi

 Vautier moved to the Formula Palmer Audi series in 2009, where he finished fourth with six victories.

 FIA Formula Two Championship

 Vautier made his FIA Formula Two Championship debut at Circuit de Catalunya, in place of Edoardo Piscopo.
 Vautier excelled in the pre-race tests and in the first race, where he finished third behind Andy Soucek and Mikhail Aleshin.
 He also finished in the points in the second race, finishing sixth.
 Those two results were enough to place him thirteenth overall in the championship standings.